This Keyword in Java with Examples

 Value of b: 30

-Return Current Class Object using This Keyword in Java
+Return Current Class Object Using this Keyword

 return_type method_name()